Infisical/infisical/README.md

 -   🔜 **Automatic Secret Rotation**

 ## 🚀 Quick start: Inject secrets into your application
 There are several methods for integrating Infisical secrets into your application.
 You can sync secrets to third-party services using integrations like AWS Secrets Manager, GCP, Render, and others.
-Additionally, Infisical SDKs enable you to retrieve secrets directly within your code.
+Additionally, you can use Infisical SDKs to retrieve secrets directly via code.
 For Kubernetes users, utilize the secrets operator for seamless integration.
-Furthermore, our CLI allows you to inject secrets directly into your application as environment variables.
+Lastly, our CLI allows you to inject secrets directly into your application as environment variables.

 ## Install Infisical CLI

-### MacOs
+#### MacOs
 Use [brew](https://brew.sh/) package manager

 ```bash
 brew install infisical/get-cli/infisical
 ```

-### Windows
+#### Windows
 Use [Scoop](https://scoop.sh/) package manager

 ```bash